 Option 3, if there is pages inside.
 I also use the single pocket 2 mil resealable outer sleeve on the inside pages for this purpose.

 For inner sleeves, I use 3 mil for inexpensive records.
-4 mil for heavy weight new or rare records.
-4 mil clear for all color or picture discs.
+4 mil crystal clear for heavy weight new or rare records and color or picture discs.

 I hope you find this helpful, as I know there are tons of options out there.
 Remember, it’s all about preference, but please do sleeve your records, regardless of where you buy them.
 A future generation inheriting your collection will thank you for it!